Sakuradamon Incident (1860): Assassination

-The assassination took place on March 24, 1860, on Double Third Festival where all daimyos stationed in Edo (modern Tokyo) were scheduled to enter Edo Castle for meetings.
+The assassination took place on March 24, 1860, on the day of the Double Third Festival where all daimyos stationed in Edo (modern Tokyo) were scheduled to enter Edo Castle for meetings.
 The assassins attacked Ii's entourage just outside the Castle, near the Sakuradamon (Sakurada Gate) when Ii was reaching the premises.
 Ii had been warned about his safety, and many encouraged him to retire from office, but he refused, replying that "My own safety is nothing when I see the danger threatening the future of the country".

 Ii's entourage was composed of around 60 samurai guards and Ii's palanquin carriers.
 A total of 17 Mito rōnin ambushed Ii together with Arimura Jisaemon, the lone member of the group who was not from Mito since he was a samurai from Satsuma Domain.
 While an attack at the front drew the attention of the guards, a lone assassin fired one shot into the palanquin containing Ii, with a Japanese-made Colt 1851 Navy Revolver, which had been copied from the firearms that Commodore Matthew Perry had given the shogunate as gifts.
 Drawing the injured and likely paralyzed Ii out, Arimura decapitated Ii and then performed seppuku.

 The conspirators carried a manifesto on themselves, outlining the reason for their act:

-Accounts of the violent event were sent via ship across the Pacific to San Francisco and then sped by pony express across the American West.
+Accounts of the violent event were sent via ship across the Pacific to San Francisco and then sped by the Pony Express across the American West.
 On June 12, 1860, The New York Times reported that Japan's first diplomatic mission to the West received the news about what had happened in Edo.
-The assassination dealt a severe blow to the prestige of the Shogunate such that officials refused to admit Naosuke's death for a month, claiming that he was merely injured and was recuperating.
+The assassination dealt a severe blow to the prestige of the shogunate such that officials refused to admit Naosuke's death for a month, claiming that he was merely injured and was recuperating.
 The minister's death was only made official in April when the office of Tairo was declared vacant.

-Fate and punishment of Ii Naosuke’s entourage
+Fate and punishment of Ii Naosuke's entourage

-Out of the 60 samurai guards defending Ii Naosuke, 4 died in combat and 4 died within days from fatal wounds.
-Those samurai who were killed in action were allowed to keep and pass-on their hereditary samurai names and status (thus privilege) to their heirs.
+Out of the 60 samurai guards defending Ii Naosuke, four died in combat and four died within days from fatal wounds.
+Those samurai who were killed in action were allowed to keep and pass on their hereditary samurai titles (thus privilege) to their heirs.

 Survivors, however, all received various degree of punishment for failing to protect the Chief Minister.
 Two years after the incident in 1862, investigation was completed and verdicts were reached to punish the surviving guards.
 The seriously wounded, such as Shugoro Kusakari, were exiled to the Sano, Shimotsuke Province and had their stipends reduced.
-The slightly wounded were ordered to suicide by Seppuku, and all the unharmed were beheaded, with their samurai status revoked.
+The slightly wounded were ordered to commit seppuku, and all the unharmed were beheaded, with their samurai status revoked.